Skip to content

 • Consular Services: Information and processing according to jurisdiction

-• Visas: Timeframes and acceptance times according to requirements
+• Visas: Acceptance times and requirements according to procedure

-• Regional Structures: Information on regional consular centers and honorary representations as needed
+• Regional Structures: Honorary representations in Arequipa and Cusco as needed

 European Union in Peru

 The EU Delegation in Peru is the diplomatic representation of the European Union in Lima.
 A focus is on political dialogue, cooperation, and EU programs with Peru.
-Consular tasks such as passport issuance or national visas are generally handled by the member states.
+Consular tasks such as passport issuance or national visas are generally the responsibility of the member states.

 EU Delegation in Lima: Contact and Location

-In third countries, a practical special case can arise: a home country's own embassy is not available on site.
-EU law provides for this case the right to assistance from the embassy or consulate of another EU member state under the same conditions.
-This regulation concerns consular emergency assistance, not the full replacement of national administrative procedures in every detail.
+In third countries, a special case may arise: a home country's embassy is not available on site.
+EU law provides for assistance in this case by the embassy or consulate of another EU member state under the same conditions.
+This regulation concerns consular emergency assistance, not the full replacement of national administrative procedures.

-Jurisdiction for Schengen visas is practically determined by the main travel destination.
-A German foreign mission is responsible for the application, according to published information, if Germany is the main travel destination.
-A comparable logic of jurisdiction applies to other Schengen states, each according to their regulations.
-Preparation with an appointment, documents, and a clear travel itinerary avoids delays.
+Jurisdiction for Schengen visas in practice is determined by the main travel destination.
+The German foreign mission states that it is responsible if Germany is the main travel destination.
+Comparable jurisdictional logic also applies to other Schengen states, each according to their regulations.

 Checklist for Applications and Appointments